kmendell/thinpi/README.md

 There are also options for a Terminal and File Manager (In most cases these will only be used by the admin)

-Custom Commands included in this distro are: Image Release Only
+Custom Commands included in this distro are:

-editmenu - This will open up the Start Menu Editor to edit the menu items shown to the user
+**editmenu - This will open up the Start Menu Editor to edit the menu items shown to the user

-showconfig - This will open the file manager to the config directory if you need to maually edit or remove servers or devices from the config file
+**showconfig - This will open the file manager to the config directory if you need to maually edit or remove servers or devices from the config file

-thinpi-cli - Admin Console for system commands **This needs to be ran as sudo**
+thinpi-cli - Admin Console for system commands

+** : Included only in the image release

 ## Contributing

-Email: getthinpi@gmail.com to join the team and discuss ceertain changes or improvements
+Email: getthinpi@gmail.com to join the team and discuss certain changes or improvements